skoumalcz/arduino-id-guard/README.md

 void loop()
 {
-  // main loop will be never called
+  // main loop will be never called thanks to IdGuard }
-}
 ```